|

 - 1995 Chevrolet Utility and Communication Unit

-The department operates from a strategically located station situated at 330 River Run Lane North Hwy 37.
-Constructed in 2004, the department’s primary responsibility is to provide the highest quality of service protecting residents, property, and the environment from fire and other hazardous conditions.
+This department operates from a strategically located station situated at 330 River Run Lane North Hwy 37.
+Constructed in 2004, the department’s primary responsibility is to house fire apparatus and equipment allowing our firefighters to respond directly from their home or nearby location thereby reducing response times and ensuring quicker assistance during emergency situations.

 - Water Tender 2